-- However, if you ask for more time, or if we need to gather more information, we can take up to 14 more calendar days.
-If we decide to take extra days to make the decision, we will send you a letter that explains why we need more time. - If you believe we should not take extra days, you can file a "fast complaint" about our decision to take extra days.
-When you file a fast complaint, we will give you an answer to your complaint within 24 hours.
-For more information about the process for making complaints, including fast complaints, see sections 8.21 and 8.22.
-If we do not give you an answer to your appeal within 30 calendar days or by the end of the extra days (if we took them), we will automatically send your case for an External Appeal if your problem is about coverage of a Medicare service or item.
+However, if you ask for more time, or if we need to gather more information, we can take up to 14 more calendar days.
+If we decide to take extra days to make the decision, we will send you a letter that explains why we need more time.

+- If you believe we should not take extra days, you can file a "fast complaint" about our decision to take extra days.
+When you file a fast complaint, we will give you an answer to your complaint within 24 hours. - If we do not give you an answer to your appeal within 30 calendar days or by the end of the extra days (if we took them), we will automatically send your case for an External Appeal if your problem is about coverage of a Medicare service or item.
 You will be notified when this happens.
 If your problem is about coverage of a Medicaid service or item, you can file an External Appeal yourself.
 For more information about the External Appeal process, go to Section 8.12.